For general questions about the BI, please reach out to us at email@example.com. For specific inquiries, read more about our project team below.

-Joe Lott, PhD, is an associate professor in the College of Education at the University of Washington.
+Joe Lott, PhD, is the Principal Investigator of the Brotherhood Initiative and an associate professor in the College of Education at the University of Washington.
 He studies racial identity development and civic engagement among Black students in college, the impact of college experiences on civic and political dispositions, and how to change the college-going culture through parent-school-community partnerships.
 His emerging research interests revolve around how to leverage university-community partnerships to foster wellness and educational achievement for males of color along the P-20 continuum.
 He teaches classes on applied statistics, civic engagement in higher education, school-community partnerships, sociology of education, and student development.

-Theresa Ling Yeh, PhD, oversees the research-to-practice work of the Brotherhood Initiative, which involves curriculum design as well as assessment and evaluation, and ensuring that these continually inform each other.
+Theresa Ling Yeh, PhD, is the Director of Research and Programs, overseeing the research-to-practice components of the Brotherhood Initiative.
+Her work involves curriculum design as well as assessment and evaluation, ensuring that these continually inform each other.
 Her research focuses on the impact of race, gender and socioeconomic status on postsecondary access and engagement, and her areas of expertise include mixed-methods research and program evaluation.
-She has over 15 years of professional experience working in higher education and non-profit sectors, focusing on college access and retention, service-learning, multicultural affairs, and federal TRIO programs.
-Ling has a PhD in Education Leadership & Policy from the University of Washington, an MA in College Student Personnel from the University of Maryland, and a BA in Psychology from the University of Pennsylvania.
+She has over 15 years of professional experience working in higher education and non-profit sectors, focusing on postsecondary access and retention, college transfer, service-learning, multicultural affairs, and federal TRIO programs.

-Paul Metellus is the Student Success Coordinator for the Brotherhood Initiative.
+Paul Metellus is the Assistant Director for Student Success.
 His primary role includes direct support and advising to the Brotherhood Initiative student scholars.
 His professional experience spans student conduct, multicultural and diversity affairs and residential life.
 Paul has a Bachelor of Arts in Religion with a minor in English from the University of Florida and a Master of Education in Curriculum and Instruction with a concentration of College Student Affairs from the University of South Florida.

-Tory Brundage is a PhD student in Higher Education Leadership at the University of Washington.
+Tory Brundage is a Graduate Program Assistant with the BI, and a PhD student in Higher Education Leadership at the University of Washington.
 His professional experience spans college admissions, academic advising, public health, study abroad and diversity programming with particular emphasis on the experience of students in the college and selective major choice processes.
 His research seeks to examine science education, identity development and academics success for males of color in pre-health pathways within higher education with particular emphasis on the barriers faces by Black males pursuing medicine at predominantly White institutions.